This was a 783 and tender, in the box and never run. Sitting for 20+

 How much axial play should there have been in the worms shaft assembly, .010"/0.25mm.
 How much was there? .05"/1.5mm or so, it was obvious.
 Thin spacer washers (671M-23) were added until there was .010"/.25mm axial play.
 About 1 spacer washer thickness.
 The vertical distance was good, no binding in that direction when the 2 brass blocks were level with the top of the casting.

 The worm shaft clearance where it connects to the motor with the rubber block was too tight.
-Combinations of 2 motors and 2 worm shaft assemblies did not correct it.
+Various combinations of 2 motors and 2 worm shaft assemblies did not correct it.
 It was the same no matter the combination.
 There was a problem in the main casting with the distance from the motor mount to the gear box.
 This caused the shaft to push into the brush plate on the original motor.
 With the new motor, and the 2nd bearing preventing the motor shaft moving axially, it bound up.
 20% was cut off the length of the rubber block and the pins were pushed into the blocks a little to get the right adjustment.

 Once the clearance was adjusted, it ran well and much quieter.
 It has all new modern grease and correctly oiled.

 The gears and wheels were good.
 The linkage needed adjustment.
 The eccentric rod would catch/rub on the eccentric bolt head.
 The bolt head looks like it has the same clearance as the original 773.
 The eccentric standoff connection for the eccentric rod was a little shallow.
 Adjustments were made to make the eccentric rod clear the eccentric bolt head.
-With small enough washers or spacers used on the end of the eccentric, the rod could clear without bending anything.

 The smoke rod needed a little adjustment so it wouldn't bind the linkage.
 A small bend in the linkage contact was all that was needed to make sure the linkage ran smooth.